 In December 2010, Timmi was selected by the ECCOMAS Scientific Committee to present a poster session about Virtual Sensei at the Multibody Dynamics 2011 Conference, in Brussels, Belgium from July 4th to 7th 2011.

 In October 2011 he released Virtual Sensei Lite, the free software for sports motions analysis based on Microsoft Kinect sensor.
 This software is continuously improved and constitutes a remarkable innovation in the field of biomechanics, thanks to its ease of use and to the low cost of the required sensor.

 In June 2012, Timmi gave a presentation titled Biomechanical analysis of Karate techniques based on the evaluation of the body kinetic energy from 3D mocap data at the 1st IMACSSS International Conference.

-While continuing his studies to obtain a master’s degree in mechanical engineering, since 2010 Timmi has been in charge of the Scientific Department of his Regional Karate Committee.
-Upon completion of his graduate studies, Timmi looks forward to expanding the Virtual Sensei project.
+Since 2010 Timmi has been in charge of the Scientific Department of his Regional Karate Committee.
+Currently he looks forward to expand the Virtual Sensei project.

 Follow Alessandro Timmi here:

 - Virtual Sensei on Youtube